-Recent decades have seen the emergence of a number of promising expanded learning programs for disadvantaged children.
+Recent decades have seen the emergence of several promising expanded-learning programs for children that otherwise have limited access to such programs.
 These efforts are largely unstudied, however, and they are also small when set against the magnitude of the need, serving thousands of children at a time when close to 11 million children and teens in the U.S. live below 100 percent of the poverty level.
 What works and what doesn’t in expanded learning?
 And how can effective programs be expanded, while maintaining their quality?

 How We Are Tackling It